introdh/intro-dh-TaylorBlock/grantworkshop.md

 (1) Formulate the humanities question(s) guiding the project.

-Discuss the race progression among a number of Vogue Magazines from the past 10 years.
-This will be done to analyze the racial norms and progession by country throughout time.
+Discuss the popular topics on Vogue Magazines cover from the past five years through topic modeling.
+This project will analyze how social standards for women vary per country.
+This will be done per country in order to analyze the differences across the world including: Australia, Brazil, China, France, Germany, Greece, India, Italy, Japan, Korea, Mexico, Portugal, Russia, Spain, Taiwan, United Kingdom, and United States.

 (2) Provide a one-paragraph abstract written for a nonspecialist audience, clearly explaining the project’s principal activities and its expected results.

-For this project, I would like to examine Vogue Magazine covers over the past 10 years from a few different questions.
-This will be done to analyze the cultural norms in each country; as well as the race progession in each country recognizing women outside of the norm.
-This project will require a facial recognition software or algorithm.
-A number of studies have already been created software, that needs some updating.
-This could also be apart of the research necessary.
+For this project, I would like to examine Vogue Magazine covers over the past 10 years from 17 different countries.
+This will be done to analyze the cultural norms and standards for women in each country.
+This project will require a database of the text on each Vogue cover from the past five years.
+To analyze the covers I will use topic modeling to discover which topics have been the most relevant per country.

 The characterstics of a strong abstract: